DUI Arrest by Pasco Sheriff’s Office

 The agency inspectors in Pasco County have previously been caught backspacing and intentionally deleting error warning messages that occurred during monthly agency inspections.
 Other problems included finding the machines not to be in compliance with the rules, but then completing another inspection without notifying FDLE of the problem.

-Pasco Sheriff on Impaired Driving Enforcement – Visit the website of the Pasco Sheriff’s Office to learn more about DUI enforcement.
-Find information on the Selective Traffic Enforcement Patrol (S.T.E.P.) unit of the Pasco Sheriff’s Office.
+(S.T.E.P.) unit of the Pasco Sheriff’s Office – Visit the website of the Pasco Sheriff’s Office to learn more about DUI enforcement.
+Find information on the Selective Traffic Enforcement Patrol (STEP) unit.
 The website also provides information on saturation patrols, wolf packs, and sobriety checkpoints.
-Learn more about Florida’s implied consent laws, ignition interlock requirements, zero tolerance policies for drivers under 21 years old, and the penalties for impaired driving.
+Learn more about Florida’s implied consent laws, ignition interlock requirements, zero-tolerance policies for drivers under 21 years old, and the penalties for impaired driving.